-You are a person, who works whole day and doesn’t like to exercise.
-Well, I tell you that, it’s time to start doing at least basic exercises to maintain your health and avoid for example back pain.
+You are a person who works the whole day and doesn’t like to exercise.
+Well, I tell you that it’s time to start doing at least basic exercises to maintain your health and avoid, for example, back pain.

 HUMAN BODY TEST is where you can start.
-After continue with our Posture and Mobility Programs.
+After continue with my Posture and Mobility Programs.

 I am a physical worker, should I do HUMAN BODY TEST?

 If you are a physical worker, then you should definitely check if your body is in balance!
 Prevention is the best solution!
-Don’t waste your time and do the HUMAN BODY TEST now!
+Don’t waste your time and do the MOBILITY TESTS now!

 I am fit, why should I do HUMAN BODY TEST?

-You are regularly going to the gym, fitness classes, dance studios or athlete training.
-I know you love your training and you have your own goals to achieve, like having 6-pack or being able to do splits.
+You are regularly going to the gym, fitness classes, dance studios, or athlete training.
+I know you love your workout and have your own goals to achieve, like having a 6-pack or doing splits.